 Who Should Invest in a PPF Account?

 PPF being a Government-Backed Saving Scheme, is considered very safe for investing.
-But with the safety comes the low returns, compared to ELSS Funds.
+But with the safety comes the low returns, compared to ELSS Mutual Funds.

 The aim of the Government behind PPF was Retirement Savings.
 So if your age is 45 Years and you will be retiring at the age of 60, then you should consider PPF as a viable Tax Saving Instrument.

 At the moment of writing this article, the Interest Rate of PPF is at 7.10%.
-Even if we consider an Interest Rate of 6% each year for 15 Years, reaching your annual tax saving quota of Rs.
+Even if we consider an Interest Rate of 6% each year for 15 Years, reaching your annual tax-saving quota of Rs.
 1.5 Lakh using PPF might fetch you a handsome amount of money at the end of the 15th Year.

-You want to see the ‘Number’s Game’?
-Ok, as you wish!
+Do you want to see the ‘Number’s Game’?

 If you invest Rs.
-12,500/- per month in a year, then you are investing Rs.
+12,500/- monthly in a year, you are investing Rs.
 (12,500 x 12) = Rs.
-1.5 Lakh each year for 15 Years and you are earning only a mere 6% on your investment each year.
+1.5 Lakh yearly for 15 Years, and you earn only a mere 6% annual interest on your investment.
 Then on –

-In the 1st year, you would have earned a Total Interest of Rs.
+In the 1st Year – You would have earned a Total Interest of Rs.
 4,831/- on your Invested Capital of Rs.
 1.5 Lakh, taking your Total Balance to Rs.
 1,54,831/-.

-In the 5th year, you would have earned a Total Interest of Rs.
+In the 5th Year – You would have earned a Total Interest of Rs.
 1,22,800/- on your Invested Capital of Rs.
 (Rs.
 1.5 Lakh x 5 Years) = 7.5 Lakhs, taking your Total Balance to Rs.
 8,72,800/-.

-In the 10th year, you would have earned a Total Interest of Rs.
+In the 10th Year – You would have earned a Total Interest of Rs.
 5,40,803/- on your Invested Capital of Rs.
 (Rs.
 1.5 Lakh x 10 Years) = 15 Lakhs, taking your Total Balance to Rs.
 20,40,803/-.

-In the final year, you would have earned a Total Interest of Rs.
+In the Final Year – You would have earned a Total Interest of Rs.
 13,53,855/- on your Invested Capital of Rs.
 (Rs.
 1.5 Lakh x 15 Years) = 22.5 Lakhs, taking your Total Balance to Rs.
 36,03,855/-.

 And you will be able to withdraw this Rs.
-36.03 Lakhs Totally Tax-Free after the 15th year.
-And here is the total calculation.
+36.03 Lakhs, Totally Tax-Free, after 15 years.

 Conclusion